'Boiler tax' sees major update as fines for boilermakers reduced by over 83%

 What is the Clean Heat Market Mechanism?

-The Clean Heat Market Mechanism (CHMM) is part of a broader policy framework aimed at promoting investment and innovation in the heating industry and to make heat pumps more appealing to consumers in the UK.
+The Clean Heat Market Mechanism is part of a broader policy framework aimed at promoting investment and innovation in the heating industry and to make heat pumps more appealing to consumers in the UK.

 The CHMM, supported by the Energy Security Bill and Powering Up Britain policies, seeks to provide a clear and stable policy framework along with incentives for the heating industry and the broader market.